Why choose Paris for a Pre-Wedding shoot?

 3. Jardin De Luxembourg

-I love this space; it’s very Parisian, ornate and formal, unlike a British park which is mainly trees and grass.
+I love this space; it’s very Parisian, ornate and formal, where you can see the French sense of style in the layout.
 In the Jardin de Luxembourg you can’t sit on the grass, as you can in a London park, but they have lots of nice chairs you can use.
 It’s a far more manicured, organised place.
 It’s a brilliant place to start a shoot as you can do the more casual photos there, the ones in a day dress.
 You can get used to the camera, to feeling comfortable at being photographed, before you change into a gown or wedding dress and move onto the iconic locations.
 Often, we are visually telling a love story: these shots in the park are a great way to evoke the early days, before you actually got together.

 Less well known

 Perhaps not quite as well known is the walk along the River Seine.
-There are many beautiful bridges we can use and it’s just a really nice walk with lots of great look-out points.
+There are many beautiful bridges we can use for photographs and it’s just a really nice walk with lots of great look-out points.
 For example, there’s the Pont de Bir-hakeim, which is a bridge that overlooks the Eiffel Tower.
 You may know it from the Leonardo DiCaprio film Inception.
 The metro runs above it so on the ground level there are rows of really interesting, structural iron columns.
 In fact, you can use several noteworthy backgrounds here.
-And while it’s fairly well known, it’s not drenched in people.
+And while it’s fairly well known, it’s not buzzing.

 4. Montmatre and Sacré Coeur